Undervalued Stock Scanner 2.0: From Spreadsheet Automation to Scalable Python Pipelines

 Instead of relying on fragmented workbook refresh cycles, the new system uses Python scripts that:

-- Process raw sector CSV files and applies valuation logic in batch
+- Process raw CSV files and applies valuation logic in batch

 - Monitor held positions for red flags